sharmaeklavya2/theoremdep-source/includes/packing/config-lp/config-lp.md

 is called the configuration LP of $I$.
 Here the constraint $Tx \ge b$ implies that each item should be covered.
 The integer configuration LP's optimal solution gives us the best bin packing.
-The real-valued relaxation of this LP is called the fractional bin-packing problem.
+The real-valued relaxation of this LP is called the fractional bin packing problem.
 The optimal value of the relaxed LP is denoted by $\operatorname{lin}(I)$.

 When all items are considered distinct ($m = n, b_i = 1$), we get this LP: